gravitee-io/gravitee-doc-gen/example/plugin/README.md

     # Alias for the key
     # When type = 'JKS' or 'PKCS12'
     alias:
-    # Key Password
-    # When type = 'JKS' or 'PKCS12'
-    keyPassword:
-    # Path to key store
-    # When type = 'JKS' or 'PKCS12'
-    path:
-    # Content
-    # When type = 'JKS' or 'PKCS12'
-    content:
-    # Path to cert file
-    # When type = 'PEM'
-    certPath:
-    # Private key
-    # When type = 'PEM'
-    keyContent:
     # Password
     # When type = 'JKS' or 'PKCS12'
     password: